airesvsg/acf-to-rest-api/readme.txt

 2. Activate the `ACF to REST API` plugin via the plugin admin page

 == Changelog ==

+= 2.0.4 =
+fixed error when you register new fields ( via php ) and try save them

 = 2.0.3 =
 error fixed when register a new post with acf fields